Uraufführung

 Choreography by Marcos Morau

-Music by Clara Aguilar and others
+Music by Clara Aguilar and Ben Meerwein

 Choreography by Marcos Morau

-Music by Clara Aguilar and others
+Music by Clara Aguilar and Ben Meerwein

 Choreography by Marcos Morau

-Music by Clara Aguilar and others
+Music by Clara Aguilar and Ben Meerwein

 Choreography by Marcos Morau

-Music by Clara Aguilar and others
+Music by Clara Aguilar and Ben Meerwein

 Choreography by Marcos Morau

-Music by Clara Aguilar and others
+Music by Clara Aguilar and Ben Meerwein

 Choreography by Marcos Morau

-Music by Clara Aguilar and others
+Music by Clara Aguilar and Ben Meerwein

 Choreography by Marcos Morau

-Music by Clara Aguilar and others
+Music by Clara Aguilar and Ben Meerwein

 Choreography by Marcos Morau

-Music by Clara Aguilar and others
+Music by Clara Aguilar and Ben Meerwein

 Choreography by Marcos Morau

-Music by Clara Aguilar and others
+Music by Clara Aguilar and Ben Meerwein

 Choreography by Marcos Morau

-Music by Clara Aguilar and others
+Music by Clara Aguilar and Ben Meerwein

-The title Wunderkammer refers to the historical «cabinets of curiosities» that flourished in Renaissance and Baroque Europe as collections of extraordinary and ‹curious› objects.
-In these cabinets, objects from science, art, and nature were gathered and unified, celebrating the fascinating and the foreign.
-Similarly, Marcos Morau envisions the stage as a ‹chamber›—a space brimming with surprises and unexpected perspectives—to explore the concept of the ‹foreign› within oneself.
-Through these themes, he also reflects on the nature of the theatre stage and its unique characteristics.
-Morau's creation delves into universal subjects such as the longing for belonging and the need to define one’s identity in an increasingly complex world.
-Wunderkammer thus becomes an emotional mirror of our time.
+Marcos Morau, award-winning choreographer and current Artist in Residence at the Staatsballett Berlin, evokes familiar places with his unmistakable stage worlds, while simultaneously transforming them into dreamlike and surreal realms.
+The title Wunderkammer refers to the historical cabinets of curiosity, which in Renaissance and Baroque Europe served as collections of extraordinary and ‹curious› objects.
+These cabinets of curiosity brought together and united the strange and fascinating from science, art, and nature.
+Marcos Morau takes up this theme and transforms the stage in his work into a space full of surprises and unexpected perspectives, raising his personal interpretation of the question of the ‹foreign› or the ‹other›.
+He also reflects on the theatre stage itself and draws on universal themes, namely the longing for belonging and the need to define one’s own identity in an increasingly complex world.
+In this way, Wunderkammer becomes a theatrical mirror of our time.

 Dates